 Public liability cover is available at a range of levels.
 You need to make sure that your business has sufficient cover, as being underinsured can be as bad as being uninsured.

-Cover is normally available from £1 million – but this may well be insufficient for your business.
+The cover is normally available from £1 million – but this may well be insufficient for your business.
 If your activities are particularly high-risk, you are likely to need more.
 You should also note that public sector clients often demand cover of at least £5-10 million.

 A single compensation claim can be enough to close a small business.
 Public liability insurance is a key way in which you can protect yourself from a nasty surprise.